 Although we do not require separation of the offices of the Chairman of the Board and Chief Executive Officer, we currently have a different person serving in each such role-Mr. Harvey R. Blau is our Chairman, and Mr. Ronald J. Kramer is our Chief Executive Officer.
 The decision whether to combine or separate these positions depends on what our Board of Directors deems to be in the long-term interest of stockholders in light of prevailing circumstances.
 Our Board of Directors believes the Company is well-served by this flexible leadership structure and that the combination or separation of these positions should continue to be considered on an ongoing basis.
 As noted earlier, each of our other ten directors are independent.
 We also have a lead independent director.
-Mr. Martin S. Sussman has been selected as the lead independent director through January 2014.
+Mr. Martin S. Sussman served with distinction as our lead independent director for over five years until his death in October 2015.
+In November 2015, our Board selected Mr. Kevin Sullivan as our new lead independent director.
 We believe that a lead independent director helps ensure independent oversight over the Company.
 The lead independent director's duties and responsibilities include, among others:

-- Presiding at meetings of the Board in which the Chairman is not present, including executive sessions of the independent directors - Serving as a liaison between the Chairman and the independent directors - Together with the Chairman, establishing the agenda for meetings of the Board

-- Overseeing the flow of information to the Board, and coordinating with the independent directors to ensure that they have access to information they request from time to time - Overseeing the board and committee annual self-evaluation process - Collaboration with the nominating and corporate governance committee in monitoring the composition and structure of the board
+- Presiding at meetings of the Board in which the Chairman is not present, including executive sessions of the independent directors - Serving as a liaison between the Chairman and the independent directors - · Together with the Chairman, establishing the agenda for meetings of the Board - Overseeing the flow of information to the Board, and coordinating with the independent directors to ensure that they have access to information they request from time to time - Overseeing the board and committee annual self-evaluation process - Collaboration with the nominating and corporate governance committee in monitoring the composition and structure of the board